Blac Chyna Wants Full Custody Of Dream Kardashian, Kris Jenner Fights For Rob

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 According to the report, Blac Chyna has been partying hard lately and staying out every night.
-On top of that, Kris Jenner was already fed up with Chyna’s attempts to trademark the name Angela Renee Kardashian before she ever even married Rob, not to mention that she treats Rob really bad.
+On top of that, Kris Jenner was already fed up with Chyna’s attempts to trademark the name Angela Renee Kardashian before she even married Rob, not to mention that she treats Rob really bad.

 It’s safe to say that if Blac Chyna was able to trademark that name and start banking on the Kardashian name, she may have never actually married Rob.
 The rest of the Kardashian clan thinks she was just using him to get revenge on the family and to make a name and a whole lot of money for herself.